St. Luke's - Roosevelt Hospitals -Member of Mount Sinai Health System - Psychiatric Recovery Center

 - Clinical or Counseling Psychology PhD or PsyD, preferably a 4th year student

-Mt Sinai St. Luke’s Hospital, Psychiatric Recovery Center (PRC) 2014
+Mt Sinai St. Luke’s Hospital, Psychiatric Recovery Center (PRC) and Outpatient Psychiatric Clinic (OPC) 2014

 - Mt Sinai St. Luke’s Hospital

 - 411 West 114 St, 5th Floor, New York, NY 10025